yyong-brs/learn-kubernetes/chapter7.md

 The Pod is a boundary around one or more containers, just like the container is a boundary around one or more processes.
 Pods create layers of virtualization without adding overhead, so they’re flexible and efficient.
 The cost of that flexibility is—as always—complexity, and you need to be aware of some nuances to working with multicontainer Pods.
 The main thing to understand is that the Pod is still the single unit of compute, even if lots of containers are running inside it.
 Pods aren’t ready until all the containers in the Pod are ready, and Services send traffic only to Pods that are ready.
 Adding sidecars and init containers adds to the failure modes for your application.

-**TRY IT NOW** You can break your application if an init container fails.
+<b>现在就试试</b> You can break your application if an init container fails.
 This update to the numbers app won’t be successful because the init container is misconfigured.

 ```
 # apply the update: